flybywiresim/docs/docs/fbw-a32nx/a32nx-api/hardware.md

 This page shows you a collection of common flight simulation hardware which can be used together with Microsoft Flight Simulator and the FlyByWire A32NX.

-To make these controllers fully compatible you need to replace their default drivers with an appropriate software.
+To make these controllers fully compatible you need to replace their default drivers with the appropriate software.
 See [here](index.md#solutions).

 The examples below are configured via SPAD.neXt and the configuration documentation is linked below each controller.